ThatoMash/AWS-Cloud-Practitioner/AWS Labs/Monitoring Analytics/Lab 281 : Monitor an EC2 Instance.md

 # EC2 Monitoring & CloudWatch Lab – README

 ## Lab Overview

-In this lab, you will monitor an EC2 instance using Amazon CloudWatch, SNS, dashboards, and CPU stress tools.
+In this lab, I monitored an EC2 instance using Amazon CloudWatch, SNS, dashboards, and CPU stress tools.
+This gave me hands-on experience in tracking instance performance, visualizing metrics, and testing alerts under load.

 ---